25 Oct Cataracts FAQ

 Who Gets Cataracts?

-Normally cataracts are associated with persons over 55 but have been rarely found in younger people, including newborn babies.
-While cataracts are most often caused by aging, it can also develop as a result of trauma, secondary to some medication, after exposure to radiation, following complications after eye surgery to mitigate other problems, and in some instances, cataracts may exist at birth.
+Normally they are associated with persons over 55 but have been rarely found in younger people, including newborn babies.
+While they are most often caused by aging, it can also develop as a result of trauma, secondary to some medication, after exposure to radiation, following complications after eye surgery to mitigate other problems, and in some instances, cataracts may exist at birth.

 Cataracts are usually slow to form and can affect one eye at a time or both eyes simultaneously.
-A comprehensive eye examination is the only definitive way to know if cataracts are forming.
+A comprehensive eye examination is the only definitive way to know if they are forming.

 Common signs and symptoms of cataracts can include: